masai1116/SHARE-seq-alignmentV2/README.md

 This pipeline currently keeps many intermedia files.
 If preferred, they can be manually removed afterwards.

 # Read data example
-Public SHARE-seq datasets are available at [GEO](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE140203).\
 A set of fastq files for human bone marrow cells experiment can be downloaded [here](https://drive.google.com/drive/folders/1d0gfb7qrBL76MMh0JPRX3z9-1Wqxt0vd?usp=sharing).
+It only takes a few minutes to run the pipeline on the test data.
+More SHARE-seqV2 data will be released soon.

 # Cite us
 For more details, please refer to [Ma et al. Chromatin Potential Identified by Shared Single-Cell Profiling of RNA and Chromatin, Cell 2020](https://www.sciencedirect.com/science/article/pii/S0092867420312538)